MUS8017 : Practical Collaborations in Music (20 credits)

 Aims

-This module aims to provide a platform for Postgraduate students in SACS to choose a single specialist musical practice from practical projects across a range of different fields.
-This may include Indian Classical Music, Free Improvisation, Composing Folk Music, and others offered on a year-by-year basis.
+This module provide a platform for PGT students in SACS to collaborate on a series of practical projects across a range of different fields.
+This may include Javanese Gamelan, Free Improvisation, Popular and Folk Musics, and Classical Chamber Music, offered on a year-by-year basis.
 Students will be advised about which topics are running in any academic year during the registration period.

 Outline Of Syllabus